godotengine/godot-docs/classes/class_font.rst

 :ref:`float<class_float>` **get_descent**\ (\ font_size\: :ref:`int<class_int>` = 16\ ) |const| :ref:`🔗<class_Font_method_get_descent>`

-Returns the average font descent (number of pixels below the baseline).
+Returns the maximum font descent (number of pixels below the baseline) of this font and all fallback fonts.

 \ **Note:** Real descent of the string is context-dependent and can be significantly different from the value returned by this function.
 Use it only as rough estimate (e.g. as the descent of empty line).